taiyomoe/infrastructure/README.md

 # Infrastructure

-This repository is mainly edited using GitBook's GitHub integration and sync feature.
-This describes our current infrastructure and provides some automation scripts for server onboarding.
+This repository describes our current infrastructure situation and provides some automation scripts for various tasks.

 ## Overview